 A: Yes.
 Many police officers use dual antenna radar guns, front and rear.
 This means that if you are driving towards a police car and then you pass him, he can change antennas by pressing a button and continue tracking you even after you pass the police car.

 Q: Where’s the best place to mount my radar detector?

 A: Generally the best place to mount a detector is up high by your rear view mirror.
 That gives it the best view of the road and thus the best performance, you can hide it behind your tint strip so it’s less visible from the outside, and it leads to a cleaner install when you hardwire the detector.
 There are other options as well.
-Watch this video to learn more about the different options, as well as their pros and cons.
+Read this article to learn more about the different options, as well as their pros and cons.